sql-formatter-org/sql-formatter/docs/indentStyle.md

 Caveats of using `"tabularLeft"` and `"tabularRight"`:

 - `tabWidth` option is ignored.
 Indentation will always be 10 spaces, regardless of what is specified by `tabWidth`.
+- The implementation of these styles is more of a bolted-on feature which has never worked quite as well as the `"standard"` style.

 ### standard